BioLe/AirHockeyOSC/README.md

 Code-object association:

-2 Emptys (OSC Receivers)            - OSC.cs, with a port for each player 2 Images (Players)                  - oscTeste.cs
+2 Emptys (OSC Receivers)            - OSC.cs, with a port for each player

+2 Images (Players)                  - oscTeste.cs

 2 Box Colliders (Goals)             - baliza.cs

 1 Image (Puck)                      - bola.cs

-There are the minimum requirements for the project to work.
+This are the minimum requirements for the project to work.

 ----------------------------------------------------------------------------------------------------